 The two best router bits for cutting dados, grooves, and rabbets are a double flute straight router bit and an upcut/downcut spiral bit.

-A spiral router bit cuts the material only when the blade touches the stock.
+• Spiral router bit cuts the material only when the blade touches the stock.
 There is less contact between the router bit and the material, which is gentler on the blade.
 Unlike the straight bit that chops the material, the spiral router bit peels the material off leading to a cleaner cut.

 Let's start building!

-The dado jig has 2 main parts – the base and the guide rail with t-tracks.
+The Dado jig has 2 main parts – the base and the guide rail with t-tracks.

 NOTE: The route dado jig is built and can be used with one router bit size only.
 If you use a 6mm router bit to build the jig then it can be used only with a 6mm router bit.